Iapetus (moon): Equatorial ridge

 A further mystery of Iapetus is the equatorial ridge that runs along the center of Cassini Regio, about 1300 km long, 20 km wide, and 13 km high.
-It was discovered when the Cassini spacecraft imaged Iapetus on December 31, 2004.
+It was discovered when the Cassini spacecraft imaged Iapetus on December 31, 2004, although its existence had been inferred from the moon's polar images by Voyager 2.
 Peaks in the ridge rise more than 20 km above the surrounding plains, making them some of the tallest mountains in the Solar System.
 The ridge forms a complex system including isolated peaks, segments of more than 200 km and sections with three near parallel ridges.
 Within the bright regions there is no ridge, but there are a series of isolated 10 km peaks along the equator.
 The ridge system is heavily cratered, indicating that it is ancient.
 The prominent equatorial bulge gives Iapetus a walnut-like appearance.

 It is not clear how the ridge formed.
 One difficulty is to explain why it follows the equator almost perfectly.
-There are at least numerous current hypotheses, but none of them explains why the ridge is confined to Cassini Regio.
-Theories include that the ridge is a remnant of Iapetus' oblate shape during its early life, that it was created by the collapse of a ring system, that it was formed by icy material welling from Iapetus' interior, or that it is a result of convective overturn.
+There are many hypotheses, but none explain why the ridge is confined to Cassini Regio.
+Theories include that the ridge is a remnant of Iapetus's oblate shape during its early life, that it was created by the collapse of a ring system, that it was formed by icy material welling from Iapetus's interior, or that it is a result of convective overturn.